 List the Qualities of Your Ideal Assistant

-A good assistant should not only be good at getting the work done, but you also need someone with a great work ethic and character.
+A good assistant in property business should not only be good at getting the work done, but you also need someone with a great work ethic and character.
 An assistant will work as your support system, so you need someone with whom you can communicate and share ideas.

 The right assistant should be compatible with the team and able to make up for the weak points you have.
 Some people value personality over experience or technical skills.
 Make sure to get your priorities straight when looking for an assistant.